Helping you divide assets and go through a separation or divorce as a business owner

 We have offices in London, Richmond, Southampton, Guildford, Lymington and Woking and offer specialist family law support to clients nationwide.

-Can my wife/husband take my business in a divorce?
+Can my spouse claim part of my business in a divorce?